wesbos/es6-articles/09 - Default Function Arguments.md

 const totalBill = calculateBill(100);
 console.log(totalBill);
 ```

 I don't mind that, but it can be a little bit hard on your team to have to read it.
 If you've got four or five different arguments coming in, then you've got to do all this crazy code at the top.

+Another thing to note is the `||` trick will fallback to the default if you pass in `0`, `null`, `false` or any other falsy value.
+Not exactly what you want when you are trying to tip $0!

 So let's just do without that entirely.
 What we can do now in ES6 is just simply set it when we define our function, and those things will be assumed.